-How does the land transfer affect public access?
+How did the land transfer between DWR and the museum affect public access?

-The Natural History Museum of Utah, the managing agency for the Range Creek Field Station, is working to ensure a seamless transition for hiking, camping, hunting and fishing enthusiasts.
-The policies and procedures established and described in the State of Utah Department of Wildlife Resources interim management plan will remain in place.
-The policies governing public access are not affected by the transfer
+The Natural History Museum of Utah, the managing agency for the Range Creek Field Station, worked to ensure a seamless transition for hiking, camping, hunting and fishing enthusiasts.
+The policies and procedures established and described in the State of Utah Department of Wildlife Resources interim management plan remain in place in our Comprehensive Management Plan.
+The policies governing public access were not affected by the transfer.

 Why do I need a permit to enter Range Creek?

 Limiting the number of visitors lessens our impact on this wild and remote place and enhances the experience of our visitors.
 In 2005, a permitting system was established to grant public access to the property yet ensure that the number of visitors coming into the canyon could be monitored.
 Twenty-eight (28) visitors per day are allowed into the Canyon.
 There is a Seasonal Pass processing fee of $1.00 per visitor over the age of five.

 Fremont archaeology is very subtle and difficult to distinguish.
 This is not Mesa Verde - there are no grand cliff houses to see.
 Instead visitors who keep a sharp eye may expect to see rock art and granaries perched high on the cliffs so be sure to bring along a pair of binoculars.
 To protect the resource there are no marked trails or signs guiding visitors to sites.